symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

     $pass = new RegisterRouterEnhancersPass('cmf_routing.dynamic_router', 'dynamic_router_route_enhancer');
     $container->addCompilerPass($pass);

 After adding the passes and configuring the container builder, you continue with compiling the container as explained in the `Symfony2 DI Component compilation section`_.

 You can optionally configure the dynamic router service name.
 The compiler pass will modify this service definition to register the enhancers when the dynamic router is loaded from the container.
-The default name if you do not specify anything is ``cmf_routing.dynamic_router``.
+If you do not specify anything, the default service name is ``cmf_routing.dynamic_router``.

 You can also configure the tag name you want to use with the second argument to the compiler pass constructor.
 If you don't, the default tag is ``dynamic_router_route_enhancer``.
-If you are using the :doc:`Symfony2 CMF RoutingBundle<../../bundles/routing/introduction>`, this tag is already active with the default name.
+If you are using the :doc:`Symfony2 CMF RoutingBundle <../../bundles/routing/introduction>`, this tag is already active with the default name.

 Linking a Route with a Content